simmonsW/book-search-engine/README.md

   * [Heroku](#heroku-link)

   ## Description
   This is a search engine for books using the googleapi for books!
+Users can sign up, search for books, and save their favorite ones!
+It now uses a GraphQL API, in place of it's old RESTful API.

   ## Technologies used
   * REACT
   * Apollo
   * JSX
   * GraphQL
+  * Node.js
   * Express.js
   * Mongoose
   * Heroku